What We Can Expect from Blockchain Technology in Tourism

-Over the past few years, the appearance of blockchain has caused fervor across a plethora of interest due to its potential to drastically transform the way we store and use data and other information sources.
-This technology promises to improve the transparency and security in transactions, leading the tourism industry to start to experiment with it.
-There have been some developments that prove to be quite interesting, and we’ll go into further detail about blockchain’s applications in the tourism industry.
+Over the past few years, blockchain’s appearance has caused fervor across a plethora of interest due to its potential to drastically transform the way we store and use data and other information sources.
+This technology promises to improve transparency and security in transactions, leading the tourism industry to experiment with it.
+Some developments prove to be quite interesting, and we’ll go into further detail about blockchain’s applications in travel and tourism.

 But first, what is blockchain anyway?